-Along with the Halloween traditions can come a frightening amount of waste.
-However, you can avoid that with these fantastic pumpkin recipes to use up all that carved-out goodness!
+Along with Halloween traditions can come a frightening amount of waste.
+Thankfully, you can avoid that with these pumpkin recipes to use up all that carved-out goodness

 Homemade pumpkin bread